This “illegitimate son,” the duke of Normandy, forever changed the course of English history. Several genealogical tables are included.

 - The next point may not be a notable achievement from an American point of view today that allows freedom of religion, but “William was determined to assume responsibility for the Church within his dominions and to prevent his bishops from becoming subject to a dual claim upon their loyalty” (Douglas p.
 338).
 In other words, the bishop is loyal to him over the pope.
 So begins (or continues) the fight between the popes and the kings of the English.

-- Edward the Confessor was credited with healing Scrofula (swelling of lymph glands in neck or leukemia of glands in neck), as was Robert II of France, Philip I of France, Henry I of England and Normandy (WtC’s son).
+- Edward the Confessor was credited with healing Scrofula (swelling of lymph glands in neck or leukemia of glands in neck; or one historian says it is a skin disease), as was Robert II of France, Philip I of France, Henry I of England and Normandy (WtC’s son).
 WtC was also credited with this divine gift.